Kit Hues Email & Phone Number

 HIGHLIGHTS+ Convincing people with $ at a small liberal arts school to fund my idea for a multi-disciplinary publication+ Teaching myself "graphic design" over spring break so that I could send the publication to press+ Discovering graphic design paid better than yard work and odd jobs+ Selling my first few projects for identity and print designLOWLIGHTS- Sleeping on the floor of a friend's apartment because I didn't have a place to live- Being stiffed on my first freelance job because I didn't know what I was doing

-Kit Hues Skills
+Kit Hues education

-Strategy And Innovation
+Executive Certificate, Strategy And Innovation

-Cybersecurity
+Vpal Certificate, Cybersecurity

-Art X
+Bfa, Art X

-Frequently Asked Questions about Kit Hues
+Frequently asked questions about Kit Hues

 What company does Kit Hues work for?

-Kit Hues works for Alloy
+Kit Hues works for Alloy.

-What is Kit Hues's role at the current company?
+What is Kit Hues's role at Alloy?

 What is Kit Hues's email address?

-What is Kit Hues's direct phone number?
+What is Kit Hues's phone number?

 What schools did Kit Hues attend?